scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

-Both sets of analytics take time series of neighborhood types assigned for all the spatial units of analysis (e.g. census tracts) based on adopting a spatial clustering algorithm as the input while they differ in how the time series are modeled and analyzed.
+Both sets of analytics take time series of neighborhood types assigned for all the spatial units of analysis (e.g. census tracts) based on adopting a spatial clustering algorithm (the output of the ``cluster`` module) as the input while they differ in how the time series are modeled and analyzed.
 The first set centers on *transition analysis* which treats each time series as stochastically generated from time point to time point.
 It is in the same spirit of the